datatango/loupe-iiif/README.md

 # Loupe

-Loupe is a browser extension that checks and validates **[IIIF](https://iiif.io) manifests**: the JSON files that tell image viewers how to present digitized objects (books, artworks, maps, scores) and where to find their images.
+Loupe is a browser extension that checks and validates **[IIIF](https://iiif.io) manifests**: the JSON files that tell viewers how to present digital objects (A/V, books, artworks, maps, scores) and where to find their media.

 IIIF manifests can break in ways that are hard to spot: a missing comma, a misspelled field, an image URL that quietly 404s.
-Loupe identifies and flags these issues all in your browser.
+Loupe identifies and flags these issues, all in your browser.

 **How it works:** paste a manifest, load it from a URL, or open a file.
 It appears in a code editor, and Loupe checks it as you type.
 Problems are underlined where they occur and listed in a report; click any finding to jump to the exact spot in the JSON.